zerohd4869/zerohd4869.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Dou Hu is currently pursuing Ph.D. academic committee in the University of Chinese Academy of Sciences, advised by Professor **Songlin Hu**.
+**Dou Hu** is currently a first-year Ph.D. candidate at the University of Chinese Academy of Sciences, advised by Professor [**Songlin Hu**](https://people.ucas.edu.cn/~husonglin?language=en).
-Prior to this, he obtained bachelor and master degrees from Shenzhen University and National Computer System Engineering Research Institute of China, respectively.
+Prior to this, he obtained bachelor and master's degrees from Shenzhen University and National Computer System Engineering Research Institute of China, respectively.

 His current research interests include machine learning and natural language processing, with a particular focus on general representation learning and sentiment analysis.
+If you are interested in his research fields, please feel free to contact him at hudou@iie.ac.cn.

 # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 ...